 The university provides equal opportunities to all students and employees and does not discriminate or retaliate based on any protected characteristic set forth in the university’s Prohibited Discrimination and Retaliation Policy and/or state or federal law.
 This policy extends to all university programs and activities, including, without limitation, admissions, financial assistance, educational and athletic programs, course offerings, counseling and guidance services, housing, health and insurance benefits, and access to university services or facilities.
 This policy also applies to all terms and conditions of employment, including but not limited to recruiting, hiring, placement, promotion, working conditions, termination, layoff, recall, transfer, leaves of absence, compensation, and training.

-It is the Board's intent that women and minority students be appropriately represented in academic programs at the undergraduate and graduate levels.
-It is also the Board's intent that women and minorities be appropriately represented in the administrative staff and in the teaching and research faculty.
+Consistent with its obligation as a federal government contractor, the university has written affirmative action programs to address the underrepresentation of women, minorities, persons with disabilities, and qualified covered veterans.
+The university also prepares an affirmative action plan on an annual basis in conformance with federal regulations, and regularly reviews progress on affirmative action goals.
+It is the university’s intent that women and minority students be appropriately represented in academic programs at the undergraduate and graduate levels.
+It is also the university’s intent that women and members of minority groups be appropriately represented in the administrative staff and in the teaching and research faculty.